The Best 25 Spots Where You Can Camp on the Beach

 Timber Cove Boat Landing and Campground, Jenner, California

 Sonoma County offers more than just famed wineries.
 It’s also home to some of the state’s most underrated beaches.
 One such hidden gem is at Timber Cove Boat Landing and Campground, which sits in a calm ocean cove with wonderful views.
 This stretch of rugged coastline at the northern end of the county is well known by locals as the place to go for boating, fishing, and diving.
 A few miles north you’ll find the Kruse Rhododendron State Natural Reserve, which offers hiking amidst lush blooms, small waterfalls, and redwoods.
 The campground also has access to a river for fishing.
 RVs and tents are both allowed, as are dogs.

 Deer Island Coastal Preserve, Biloxi, Mississippi

 For active campers searching for a secluded site, Deer Island will be a sliver of serenity.
 Located right off the coast of Biloxi, this is the closest of Mississippi’s barrier islands.
 All it takes to get there is a five- to ten-minute paddle in a canoe, kayak, or on a paddleboard.
 Keep in mind that when camping here, you’re essentially on your own; you won’t find any campgrounds.
 No fee or permit is needed, as long as you pitch your tent on the sandy shore area and stay fewer than seven days.
 That said, the island’s white beaches, pine maritime forest, and marshes set the scene for a serious hiatus from the stresses of daily life.
 And if you leave feeling utterly rejuvenated, it’s not your imagination.
-Researchers have found that camping actually helps you sleep better.

 Red Coconut RV Park, Fort Myers, Florida